Farm

 2024

 When the rain started for real in February and March, the grass started to grow faster.
-As we were only in the earliest of planning phases, but knowing that we didn’t (and still don’t) want to buy heavy machinery, we decided we should try scything.
+As we were only in the earliest of planning phases – and since we didn’t have to spend all our time trying to get a swather out of the way – and knowing that we didn’t (and still don’t) want to buy heavy machinery, we decided we should try scything.

 So, we bought one scythe, took turns with it, loved it, and then ordered a couple more.